New York EBT Deposit Schedule for 2025

 Monthly EBT Deposit Schedule in New York

-In New York, your benefit deposit date is determined by your case number.
-The state uses two different schedules: one for all counties outside of New York City and a separate one for the five boroughs within it.
+In New York, your EBT payment schedule is determined by your case number.
+The state uses two different systems: one for New York City and another for all other counties.

 • 1st of the month: Case numbers ending in 0 or 1